 The more you know about the conditions you’re going to be hiking in, the safer you’ll be.
 Even if the conditions aren’t severe – say it’s completely clear, but there’s a small wind that’s going to come in five or six hours, that’s good to know.
 Try and beat the wind or come prepared for it.
 Know what you’re up against, and know how to beat it or avoid it if need be.

 If things are going to get firm and icy then you’re going to want to wear crampons on your hike, but a tough hike where you need to keep a fast pace probably isn’t the right time to first learn how to use and wear crampons, so practise on easier trails in simple conditions so you can get the right method and learn how to properly use crampons without injuring yourself.

 10. Go with a guide!

 Finally, the best way to keep yourself safe and right on a hike in freezing temperatures is, of course, to have someone with you who is an expert, and who knows exactly what they’re doing, what you should be doing, and who can teach or remind you about them as you go along.

 You’ll quickly learn the demands, and the wonders, of hiking in freezing temperatures, and there’s a good chance you’ll fall in love with hiking in winter wonderlands, past frozen rivers and waterfalls, spotting stunning wildlife out in the picturesque snow.
 The best way to get started though is with someone who can keep you right – and there’s no substitute for a trained, professional outdoor guide.
 The added bonus of this is that guides in these kinds of environments tend to have some stories to tell – even if you have to coax them out of them!

-So now that you know, why not apply your new found knowledge on one of our hand-crafted Winter Adventures, or, if we’ve put you off the thought of hiking in the snow for life, check out our collection of Epic Treks, with only the best local guides and hosts.
+So now that you know, why not apply your new found knowledge on one of our sub zero adventures, or, if we’ve put you off the thought of hiking in the snow for life, check out our collection of trekking adventures, with only the best local guides and hosts.